GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 ---
 title: Create boot USBs
-description: Learn how to prepare your USB drives for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to prepare the USB drives for Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
 ---